a-tk/lwefd/Proposal.md

 has passing or failing tests, broken components, and why.
 All without knowing the technical details of each CI system.

+This type of system could also be very useful to managers in a software engineering shop.
+The managers could then use this dashboard to gain a quick view of how there codebase is doing, and whether or not there needs to be action items.

+Such a system will need to track each component&#39s notifications, and update its web front-end with information based on the notification.
+The project will then need to understand notifications from Jenkins and Travis CI, or support a general notification packet, which plugins could be written for Travis CI and Jenkins.
+A general notification packet would be essential for aggregating generic notifications in one place.

 ## Web Technologies
 Node.js webserver